Tata Advanced Systems: Rajak

-TASL developed Rajak-XLR an enhanced variant of Rajak-ULR for the Regiment of Artillery.
-It consists of a long-range continuous zoom-type thermal camera, a long-range continuous zoom-type day camera, and a laser rangefinder for analyzing the distance of the target.
+TASL developed Rajak-XLR, an enhanced variant of Rajak-ULR, for the Regiment of Artillery.
+It consists of a long-range continuous zoom-type thermal camera, a long-range continuous zoom-type day camera, and a laser rangefinder for analysing the distance of the target.
 The system can detect vehicles within a range of 50 km including the type and humans within 40 km.

 Lanza-N radar

 TASL licence-manufactures Lanza-N L-band air surveillance radars for the frontline warships of the Indian Navy.
 The radar was designed & developed by Indra Sistemas.
 In 2019, the Indian Navy ordered 23 such radars from the Tata Advanced Systems at a cost of ₹12 billion.
 The delivery was to be completed by 2029.
-The first 3 units were to be directly delivered by Indra while the rest of 20 units will be manufactured in India.
-By March 2023, the first radar was delivered to the Navy and two units were under production.
+The first 3 units were to be directly delivered by Indra, while the rest of 20 units will be manufactured in India.
+By March 2023, the first radar was delivered to the Navy, and two units were under production.
 In July 2024, it was reported that has been retrofitted with the radar.

-The first Made in India Lanza-N radar was built, delivered and commissioned into an Indian Navy warship on 10 September 2025.
+The first Made in India Lanza-N radar was built, delivered, and commissioned into an Indian Navy warship on 10 September 2025.
 The radar was accepted and inducted after rigorous sea trials where the performance was tested against multiple naval and aerial targets with varying radar cross sections.
-The radar will be integrated with other Indian Navy frigates, destroyers and aircraft carriers following this.
-The Indian variant would be modified for optimised to operate in very humid and hot conditions of the Indian Ocean.
+The radar will be integrated with other Indian Navy frigates, destroyers, and aircraft carriers following this.
+The Indian variant would be modified for optimised to optimise its operation in the very humid and hot conditions of the Indian Ocean.
 TASL is the first Indian company to produce a 3D Air Surveillance Radar (3D-ASR).
-TASL operates a radar assembly, integration and test facility in Karnataka.
+TASL operates a radar assembly, integration, and test facility in Karnataka.
 Lanza-N is an air defence and anti-missile radar.

 Satellites

 TASL built TSAT-1A at the Vemagal facility in Karnataka in collaboration with Satellogic.
-It is the first private-sector-owned sub-metre resolution earth observation satellite in India. the satellite was launched aboard SpaceX's Falcon 9 Bandwagon-1 mission on 7th April 2024 at 23:16 GMT.
+It is the first private-sector-owned sub-metre resolution earth observation satellite in India. the satellite was launched aboard SpaceX's Falcon 9 Bandwagon-1 mission on 7 April 2024 at 23:16 GMT.
 TASL signed a deal with Satellogic, a US-based LEO satellite manufacturer, to build a production facility in India for LEO satellites.